 New York Life Foundation Grief reach

-WHAT: The Foundation has committed $1.25 million toward 42 grants for local bereavement organizations serving grieving children across the country.
-The grants will be given over a two-year period and range from $10,000 to $100,000.
+WHAT: The Foundation has committed $1.25 million toward forty-two grants for local organizations serving grieving children across the country.
+The grants amount ranges from $10,000 to $100,000.

-WHEN: For the first time, there will be two grant cycles.
-The first cycle will open on March 6th and run through April 10th, with decision announcements in June 2017.
-The second cycle will open June 22nd and run through August 7th, with decision announcements in October 2017.
+WHEN: Two grant cycles.
+The first cycle will open on March 5th and run through April 5th, with decision announcements in June 2017.
+The second cycle will open June 28th and run through July 30th, with decision announcements in October 2017.
 Participants are required to select the cycle in which they would like to apply.

-WHERE: The full request for proposals, including information about the Grief Reach Grant program and an application to submit a proposal can be found HERE.
+WHERE: The full request for proposals, including information about the Grief Reach program and application to submit a proposal can be accessed HERE.

 Click here to see a list of current Grief Reach Grantees.